Sewage-Free Streets and Rivers 2023 Community Leadership Action Program

 Join a network of peers who want to be part of the solution and help lead efforts to solve this critical issue!

-Sewage Free Streets and Rivers (SFSR) Community Leadership Action Program is a five session cohort based program providing grassroots community members residing in New Jersey’s Combined Sewer System communities an opportunity to deepen knowledge on local flooding and combined sewage overflow (CSO) issues, develop/enhance leadership and advocacy skills and explore the best ways to take positive action for themselves and their community.
+Sewage Free Streets and Rivers (SFSR) Community Leadership Action Program is a four session cohort-based program providing grassroots community members and leaders residing in New Jersey’s Combined Sewer System communities an opportunity to deepen knowledge on local flooding and combined sewage overflow (CSO) issues, enhance leadership and advocacy skills, and explore the best ways to take positive action for themselves and their community.

 Program Participant Takeaways